Terms and Conditions

 All intellectual property associated with the Course and Services (including any Course materials) is entirely owned by us or our external providers and is protected by international copyright law and applicable national laws.
 Except as may be expressly set forth in a separate definitive licence agreement mutually agreed by us we do not grant any licence under our intellectual property rights to you.
 No part of any Course materials may be reproduced, stored in a retrieval system or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, or translated into any language, without our prior written permission.
 This Section 5 shall survive termination of the Contract.

-6.1 Unless otherwise agreed in writing, you agree to pay the appropriate Course fees as set out on our website (together with any applicable VAT and taxes and without any set-off or other deduction) by credit card (via Eventbrite) or by bank (BACS) transfer into such account as we shall reasonably instruct.
-The Course fees include tuition on the Course training day(s), lunch, light refreshments and all relevant course materials.
+6.1 Unless otherwise agreed in writing, you agree to pay the appropriate Course fees as set out on our website and the order tax invoice (together with any applicable VAT and taxes and without any set-off or other deduction) by credit card or by bank (BACS) transfer into such account as we shall reasonably instruct.
+The Course fees include tuition on the Course training day(s) and all relevant course materials.
 Exam fees, certification and initial membership fees are included for relevant courses.
 For the avoidance of doubt the Course fees do not include accommodation or transport costs.

-6.2 Payment must be received by us at least 14 days before the Course start date.
+6.2 Payment must be received 30 days from the date of the order tax invoice or at least 14 days before the Course start date, whichever is sooner.
 For bookings made within 14 days of the Course start date, payment must be made at the time of booking.
 Where you do not pay the appropriate Course fees in accordance with Sections 6.1 and 6.2 this will constitute a breach of the Contract and without prejudice to any other rights and remedies we may be entitled to (e.g. taking legal action to recover any outstanding fees) we may refuse the Delegate(s) entry to the Course.

 6.4 If we accept and process your booking and the Course is incorrectly priced and the pricing error is obvious and unmistakeable we may terminate the Contract, refund you any fees you have paid and cancel the Delegate(s) place on the Course.